-The Phoenix Mercury took one of New Jersey high school’s best players in recent memory, as it plucked point guard Stella Johnson with the fifth pick the third round, 29th overall, of the 2020 WNBA Draft on Friday.
+The Phoenix Mercury took one of New Jersey high school’s best players in recent memory, as it plucked point guard Stella Johnson with the fifth pick in the third round, 29th overall, of the 2020 WNBA Draft on Friday.

 Johnson, who attended Morris Catholic High School in Denville, led the Lady Crusaders to three sectional titles (Morris County, NJ) and the Daily Record dubbed her Player of the Year as a senior.